Customer Screening and Identification

 Before a firm can evaluate suitability or accept an order, it must first answer a fundamental question: who is this customer?
 The Customer Identification Program (CIP) provides the legal framework for answering that question.

-• The USA PATRIOT Act Section 326 and 31 CFR 1023.220 require every broker-dealer to establish, document, and maintain a written CIP as part of its anti-money laundering (AML) compliance program
+• The USA PATRIOT Act and Treasury implementing regulations require every broker-dealer to establish, document, and maintain a written CIP as part of its anti-money laundering (AML) compliance program

 • The goal is to form a reasonable belief that the firm knows the true identity of each customer